 When speakers or a soundbar are powered up and left on, the constant electricity being sent to your soundbar can cause it to overheat.
 It may not be too noticeable at the time, but over time, constant overheating can cause damage to your soundbar, which will shorten its life.

-Just like computers and other technology, soundbars need a break from the constant electric current.
-Do keep in mind that most manufacturers will likely include safeguards for this type of issue, but it's always good to be aware of overheating.
+Just like computers and other technology, soundbars, which often use HDMI technology as we explained in our other article, need a break from the constant electric current.
+Do keep in mind that most manufacturers will likely include safeguards for this type of issue, but it’s always good to be aware of overheating.

 While it is surprising, many house fires are caused by electronics that haven’t been shut down properly or have even just been put on standby.
 Sometimes, it’s because the electronics are old and faulty, but other times, it’s simply an unfortunate unforeseen event due to the constant electric current.